 In 2001, we entered into two significant financing agreements: In May, 2001 we entered into an equity line enabling us to draw up to \$30,000,000 subject to various restrictions, and we did draw down \$4,000,000 in July of 2001, \$118,000 in December of 2002, \$66,000 in January of 2003, and \$375,000 in May of 2003, before applicable fees.
-The terms of the equity line restrict the amount of any draw down by a formula that depends in part on the trading volume of our stock over a certain period of time.
-In December of 2001, we issued 3% convertible preferred stock for \$5,000,000 to Riverview Group, L.L.C., (Riverview).
-Riverview converted 1,000 shares in December
+The terms of the equity line, which expires in December 2003, restrict the amount of any draw down by a formula that depends in part on the trading volume of our stock over a certain period of time.
+In December of 2001, we issued 5,000 shares of 3% convertible preferred stock for \$5,000,000 to The Riverview Group, LLC, (Riverview).

-2001, and, in April 2003, at a reduced price agreed to between us and Riverview, converted half of its remaining holding, 2,000 shares with a face value of \$2 million.
-This transaction will relieve us of the obligation to redeem the converted shares for cash at their face value on December 4, 2003.
-On May 7, 2003, we entered a Stock Purchase Agreement with Riverview under which it agreed to purchase 4,000,000 shares of our common stock at \$1.625 per share, for a total of \$6.5 million.
+Riverview converted 1,000 shares in December 2001, and, in April 2003, at a reduced price agreed to between us and Riverview, converted half of its remaining holding, 2,000 shares with a face value of \$2 million.
+These transactions will relieve us of the obligation to redeem the converted shares for cash at their face value on December 4, 2003.
+The other 2,000 shares remain outstanding.
+Pursuant to a Stock Purchase Agreement dated May 7, 2003, on May 15, 2003, Riverview purchased 4,000,000 shares of our common stock at \$1.625 per share, for a total of \$6.5 million, including a warrant to purchase 1,898,000 shares of common stock at \$1.50 per share.
 (See "Liquidity and Capital Resources" below for further detail on each of these transactions.)

 In September 2002, after reviewing our operating cost structure, we initiated a cost reduction program that curtails expenditures on our discovery research activities in favor of channeling resources into accelerating preclinical development of our propriety cells for the treatment of neural and liver disease.
 The program was implemented in the last quarter of 2002.
-A major component of the program was the negotiation of a substantial reduction in operating lease rent.
-The program also included a twenty-five percent reduction of staff and expenses.
-These measures are reflected in the estimates given in the first paragraph of this Overview.
+Components of the program included the negotiation of a substantial reduction in operating lease rent as well as a reduction of staff and expenses.

-Our results of operations have varied significantly from year to year and quarter to quarter and may vary significantly in the future due to the occurrence of material recurring and nonrecurring events including, without limitation, the receipt and payment of recurring and nonrecurring licensing payments, the initiation or termination of research collaborations, the changes in the sublease income and rental and other expenses to lease and maintain our facilities in Rhode Island and changes in the costs associated with our move to a larger facility in California.
+Our results of operations have varied significantly from year to year and quarter to quarter and may vary significantly in the future due to the occurrence of material recurring and nonrecurring events including, without limitation, the receipt and payment of licensing payments, the initiation or termination of research collaborations, the changes in the sublease income and rental and other expenses to lease and maintain our facilities in Rhode Island and changes in the costs associated with our move to a larger facility in California.
 To expand and provide high quality systems and support to our Research and Development programs, we would need to hire more personnel, which would lead to higher operating expenses.